-‘BB19’s’ Jessica And Cody Make Out Right Next To Vanessa Grimaldi Of ‘Bachelor’ Fame In Instagram Photo
+‘BB19’s Jessica And Cody Make Out Right Next To Vanessa Grimaldi Of ‘Bachelor’ Fame In Instagram Photo

 They finally reunited on Wednesday night during the Big Brother 19 live finale and appear to be inseparable since then.

-As previously reported by the Inquisitr, Jessica posted a photo Thursday night to her Instagram page, which featured she and Cody, as well as Big Brother 19 showmance couple, Mark Jansen and Elena Davies, sitting in a booth at some sort of restaurant or bar.
-In the image, Jessica is sitting in Cody’s lap, passionately holding his face as the two embrace and kiss, while to the right of Cody are Mark and Elena, also known as the showmance “Marlena,” who have their eyes closed and are also engaged in a kiss.
+As previously reported by the Inquisitr, Jessica posted a photo Thursday night to her Instagram page, which featured her and Cody, as well as Big Brother 19 showmance couple Mark Jansen and Elena Davies, sitting in a booth at some sort of restaurant or bar.
+In the image, Jessica is sitting on Cody’s lap, passionately holding his face as the two embrace and kiss, while to the right of Cody are Mark and Elena, also known as the showmance “Marlena,” who have their eyes closed and are also engaged in a kiss.

 The most recent image involving Vanessa was posted to Jessica’s Instagram page Saturday afternoon and, according to the post, was taken at the Hyde Sunset, an upscale restaurant and bar.
 In the photo, Jessica is firmly planted on Cody’s lap, as the two kiss.
-To the Right of Cody, sits Vanessa, who is holding a party noisemaker in her mouth, as he looks away and looks completely bored.
+To the right of Cody sits Vanessa, who is holding a party noisemaker in her mouth, as she looks away and looks completely bored.

-In the photo, Jessica is firmly planted on Cody’s lap, as the two kiss.
-To the Right of Cody, sits Vanessa, who is holding a party noisemaker in her mouth, as he looks completely bored and over the BB19 couple’s antics.

-Vanessa was celebrating her thirtieth birthday and captioned the photo on her Instagram page with, “New reality show concept #3rdwheelin…”
+Vanessa was celebrating her 30th birthday and captioned the photo on her Instagram page with, “New reality show concept #3rdwheelin…”

 Jessica responded to Vanessa’s message, captioning the same photo on her Instagram page with, “Happy 30th Birthday @vanessagrimaldi30 You’re never a third wheel to us!
 Lol.”

-Vanessa is a single woman again after her split from Bachelor Nick, and is now going out and experiencing life once again, according to 9 News.
+Vanessa is a single woman again after her split from The Bachelor‘s Nick, and is now going out and experiencing life once again, according to 9 News.
 The report notes that Vanessa’s Instagram note was simply a joke and she was having a great time celebrating her birthday with everyone.

 Although this season of Big Brother 19 is over, the wait won’t be long for more of Big Brother, as in just a few months Celebrity Big Brother is set to premiere on CBS.